linkerd/linkerd/linkerd/docs/client_tls.md

-commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | empty list                                 | A list of file paths of CA certs to use for common name validation. clientAuth        | none                                       | A client auth object used to sign requests.
+commonName        | _required_ unless disableValidation is set | The common name to use for all TLS requests. trustCerts        | empty list                                 | A list of file paths of CA certs to use for common name validation. clientAuth        | none                                       | A client auth object used to sign requests. protocols         | unspecified                                | The list of TLS protocols to enable

 If present, a client auth object must contain two properties: